 Scroll down to see examples of historical colour schemes that have been implemented in different neighbourhoods around the city.

 When it started, True Colours was a unique program in Canada.
-From its inception in 1999 until 2018 the True Colours Grant Program awarded close to $100,000 in grants and Benjamin Moore Paint has distributed over 2,000 gallons of paint to more than four dozen paint projects.
-The program has won both City of Vancouver and Province of British Columbia Heritage Awards.
+From its inception in 1999 until 2018 the True Colours Grant Program awarded close to $100,000 in grants and Benjamin Moore distributed over 2,000 gallons of paint to more than four dozen paint projects.
+The program won both City of Vancouver and Province of British Columbia Heritage Awards.

 The True Colours grant offered by VHF only tells part of the story.
 There are many building owners who paint their buildings in the True Colours palette, regardless of receiving a grant from VHF.
 The impact of True Colours can be seen in neighbourhoods throughout Vancouver.